 Also note that not only is it perfectly fine to use in smaller rooms, too, but you’ll also get even better use of it as the room’s air will be cycled and cleaned more quickly than a larger room.

 Do the Winix 5500-2 & 5300-2 produce ozone?

-In fact Winix America has the Air Resources Board (ARB) verification verifying it meets federal ozone emission limits (in this case, basically zero emissions).
+In fact, Winix America has the Air Resources Board (ARB) verification certifying that it meets federal ozone emission limits (in this case, basically zero emissions).

 Filters, upkeep, and maintenance costs